-Letter grade.
+Pass/No Pass or letter grade option.
 Hours/semester: 144-162 lab.
 Recommended: Interscholastic participation in softball and completion of TEAM 158.
-Intercollegiate women's varsity softball competition in the Coast Conference and State championships.
+Intercollegiate women's varsity softball competition in the Coast Conference, regional, and State championships.
 (May be taken four times for a maximum of 12 units.
-However, for eligibility purposes, students may only compete intercollegiately for two years.)
-(AA: Area E4, CSU: Area E2, UC)
+However, students may only compete intercollegiately for two years.)
+(AA: Area E4, CSU: Area E2, UC\)